osg-htc/docs/docs/compute-element/hosted-ce.md

 wherein the OSG team will host and operate the HTCondor compute element, and configure it for the science communities that you choose to support.

-This document explains the requirements and the procuedure for obtaining a hosted CE.
+This document explains the requirements and the procedure for obtaining a hosted CE.
 If you wish to have a local compute element instead, see page for [installing HTCondor-CE](/compute-element/install-htcondor-ce).